San Diego Construction Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-If you look to the coast of the Pacific Ocean near the Mexican border in California, you will find the city of San Diego.
+If you look at the coast of the Pacific Ocean near the Mexican border in California, you will find the city of San Diego.
 According to the U.S. Census, it is the eighth most populated city in the country, with a 2020 population size of 1,386,932.
 This high population also makes San Diego the second-largest city in California.
-Sitting in San Diego County, the town is best known for its deep-water harbor, beaches, parks, and mild climate.
+Sitting in San Diego County, the town is known for its deep-water harbor, beaches, parks, and mild climate.

 Morales v.
 Construction Group Staffing (settled on 7/23/2020) – settlement involving a client who was catastrophically injured when he fell from a height of 4 stories down a shaft.
 This is a record breaking California Workers’ Compensation settlement.
 Read more about this case on Yahoo!
 Finance News– TINA ESHGHIEH